-At his/her discretion, the principal may issue to the student or legal guardian notice of suspension for improper conduct for up to ten (10) consecutive school days.
-All suspensions must be reported to the superintendent in writing.
+At his discretion, the principal may issue to the student or legal guardian notice of suspension for improper conduct for up to ten (10) consecutive school days.
+All suspensions must be reported to the superintendent in writing to include the reason and subsequently by the superintendent to the Board at the next regular meeting.
 Any student whose presence poses a continuing danger to a person or property or an ongoing threat of disrupting the academic process may be immediately removed from school and instructed to return to school with his legal guardian the following day.
 The suspension is effective immediately and no further due process is required.
 In all circumstances where there is a suspension, the parents shall be notified in writing immediately and informed of the length of the suspension and when the student may return to school.